Downing Place United Reformed Church, Cambridge: Merger to form Downing Place United Reformed Church

 On 9 June (St Columba's Day) 2018, St Columba's Church and Emmanuel Church united to form Downing Place United Reformed Church.
 The combined congregation occupies the former St Columba's building in Downing Place.
 The St Columba’s site has been extensively renovated as part of a £3.3 million project led by Archangel Architects.

 The Emmanuel building was sold to Pembroke College, Cambridge across the road in Trumpington Street, who intended to retain it as a lecture and performance area as part of their Mill Lane redevelopment.
 The final service in the Emmanuel building took place on 26 July 2020 and all church activities at Trumpington Street have ceased.

 While the St Columba's Church building was closed for major building works, regular worship took place in Westminster College, Cambridge.
 The newly restored building was rededicated in November 2021.

 People

-Ministers of Emmanuel Church have included: